Book cover

 Martin Fowler classifies three ways to use UML: as blueprint, as programming language, or as sketch (link).
 Let’s take a look at each.

 In both situations, the aim is not to produce detailed and complete models.
 Thus, there is no need for expensive tools, such as CASE tools.
 Moreover, the sketches are not used as input for code generation tools.
-Most of the time, the diagrams are drawn on a board and, later, photographed and erased.
+Most of the time, the diagrams are drawn on a whiteboard and, later, photographed and erased.
 Additionally, only a small subset of UML diagrams is used.

 UML Diagrams